 Initial Preparation for DIEP Flap and Other Flap Reconstructions

 For guests and family members: For those loved ones waiting for you while you are in surgery, there is a hospital cafeteria, as well as grocery store nearby.
 There are also several hotels in the area, recommended by our staff.
-If you and your family are from out of town, our Patient Coordinator is happy to assist you with hotel bookings and other matters related to your stay.
+If you and your family are from out of town, our Patient Navigator is happy to assist you with hotel options and other matters related to your stay.

 Use gauze to keep the area dry.
 You will leave the hospital with drains, and they will instruct you on drain care prior to discharge.
-You may also have a visiting nurse who can assist with drain care.

 The Day After Your Flap-Based Reconstruction

 You will be able to get out of bed the day after your procedure.
 You should be able to get up and walk around.
 It may be most comfortable to walk slightly bent forward.
 You will begin taking an oral pain medication before you leave the hospital, and you will have prescriptions for certain pain meds and antibiotics to take at home.
 Most patients fill these prescriptions prior to surgery so they don't have to worry about it when they get home.